-For requests that fall outside of the eligibility criteria, please email Kidsafe Vic nep@kidsafevic.com.au to lodge the exception request.
+Order requests that fall outside of the eligibility criteria, can be submitted via the NEP Portal.
+When placing the order, answer yes to the 'exception request' question, and specify the reason for the request.
+Please ensure you add as much information as possible.
 Kidsafe Vic will follow up with the Department of Health for consideration.